+- MAPPA lead

+- · Risk Management Meetings

-- MAPPA lead - To participate in the Signs of safety meeting's each week - To be allocated appropriate cases to manage - To provide Court officer cover, taking results in Court, presenting reports and being available for questions. - 5.
-Support and maintain our children and young people in education, reduce exclusion and further strengthen our support for children and young people with SEND.
+- To be allocated appropriate cases to manage

+To provide Court officer cover, taking results in Court, presenting reports and being available for questions.

+5. Support and maintain our children and young people in education, reduce exclusion and further strengthen our support for children and young people with SEND.